pj/hacn/README.md

 Hacn uses the type `Hacn.Types.Operation` to represent actions and effects that control the execution and rendering of a hacn react component.
 It's easiest to think of this as being like the `Promise` type in javascript, with some extras to handle things like rendering.

-In the same was as async/await is used to combine promises, Hacn uses F# computation expressions to sequence operations.
+In the same was as async/await is used to combine promises in javascript, Hacn uses F# computation expressions to sequence operations.
 If you're not familar with how computation expressions work it might be helpful to read a [tutorial](https://fsharpforfunandprofit.com/posts/concurrency-async-and-parallel/) on async programming in F#, since Hacn shares some of the same concepts.

 To create a component you use the `react { ... }` expression builder syntax.
 Hacn components can be included in regular Fable React components: